-- (B) the referee's determination that both professional unarmed competitors are in a condition that might subject the professional unarmed competitors to serious injury if the bout were allowed to continue. - (14) Technical decision (TD): When a bout is prematurely stopped due to an injury as a result of an accidental foul and at least: - (A) two (2) of three (3) scheduled rounds; or - (B) three (3) of five (5) scheduled rounds;
+(B) the referee's determination that both professional mixed martial artists are in a condition that might subject the professional mixed martial artists to serious injury if the bout were allowed to continue.

+(14) Technical decision (TD): When a bout is prematurely stopped due to an injury as a result of an accidental foul and at least:

+(A) two (2) of three (3) scheduled rounds; or

+(B) three (3) of five (5) scheduled rounds;

-have been completed at the time of stoppage, in which case the professional unarmed competitor who is ahead on the score cards wins.
+have been completed at the time of stoppage, in which case the professional mixed martial artist who is ahead on the score cards wins.

-- (15) No contest (NC): When a bout is prematurely stopped, due to an injury as a result of an accidental foul, before the completion of at least: - (A) two (2) of three (3) scheduled rounds; or - (B) three (3) of five (5) scheduled rounds; at the time of stoppage.
+(15) No contest (NC): When a bout is prematurely stopped, due to an injury as a result of an accidental foul, before the completion of at least:

+(A) two (2) of three (3) scheduled rounds; or

+(B) three (3) of five (5) scheduled rounds;

+at the time of stoppage.